Blogs

 Heat pumps don’t need direct sun, only air.
 Which means they can operate efficiently even in shaded homes, apartments, or south-facing properties.

-And when powered by rooftop solar electricity, a heat pump effectively becomes a solar hot water system without panels.
+And when powered by rooftop solar electricity, a heat pump effectively becomes a solar hot water system without the rooftop thermal collectors

 If you’ve got limited roof space or you’re planning to add more solar panels later, a heat pump is often the smarter, more flexible option.